Correcting for finite statistics effects in a quantum steering experiment

-In order to assess the strength of the ASR, we calculated the probability of violation of the NS distribution for other well-known steering inequalities: linear-steering (LS) \cite{Cavalcanti2009,Saunders2010}, CHSH-like steering (CHSH-LS) \cite{Cavalcanti2015}, dimension-bounded steering (DBS) \cite{Moroder2016} and rotationally-invariant steering (RIS) \cite{Wollmann2018} (Supplemental information section \ref{other_inequalities}).
+{\it Comparison to other steering inequalities.---} To assess the strength of the ASR, we calculated the probability of violation of the NS distribution for other well-known steering inequalities: linear-steering (LS) \cite{Cavalcanti2009,Saunders2010}, CHSH-like steering (CHSH-LS) \cite{Cavalcanti2015}, dimension-bounded steering (DBS) \cite{Moroder2016} and rotationally-invariant steering (RIS) \cite{Wollmann2018} (Supplementary Material E \cite{supp}).
 In Fig.~\ref{bar_plot}, we compare the ASR inequality violation probability (Eq.~\ref{ASR_wit}) to comparable steering inequalities.
+In Supplementary Material F \cite{supp}, we present a table comparing the probabilities of violation before and after applying the NSMA to highlight the importance of correcting for the effects of finite statistics.

-For the two and three measurement settings case, we find the probability of violating the ASR inequality greatly outperforms all other considered inequalities.
+We find the probability of violating the ASR inequality greatly outperforms all other considered inequalities.
 In the three settings case, for the rotation-invariant inequalities, DBS-3 and RIS-3, the NS experiment only achieves $6.4\%$ and $11.3\%$ probability of violation respectively and the linear inequality LS-3 performed the worst, having a $0.3\%$ probability of violation.
-In the two settings case, the probability to demonstrate steering using the other inequalities ranges between $1.1\%$ for LS-2 and $10.7\%$ for CHSH-like steering.
-Numerical simulations can be found in Supplemental information section ~\ref{additional_simulation_results}, comparing the probability of violation for a maximally entangled state ($\mu=1$).
+For two measurements, the probability of demonstrating steering using the other inequalities ranges between $1.1\%$ for LS-2 and $10.7\%$ for CHSH-like steering.
+Numerical simulations comparing the probability of violation for a maximally entangled state ($\mu=1$) can be found in Supplementary Material F \cite{supp}.